 A health care provider will ask questions about your child’s mood, sleeping patterns, energy levels, and behavior.
 There are no blood tests or brain scans that can diagnose bipolar disorder.
-However, the health care provider may use tests to see if something other than bipolar disorder is causing your child’s symptoms.
-Sometimes health care providers need to know about medical conditions in the family, such as depression or substance use.
+However, the health care provider may use tests to determine if something other than bipolar disorder is causing your child’s symptoms.
+Health care providers may need to know about medical conditions in the family, such as depression or substance use.

-Other disorders have symptoms like those of bipolar disorder, including ADHD, disruptive mood regulation disorder, oppositional defiant disorder, conduct disorder, and anxiety disorders.
-It also can be challenging to distinguish bipolar disorder from depression that occurs without mania, which is referred to as “major depression.”
-A health care provider who specializes in working with children and teens can make a careful and complete evaluation of your child’s symptoms to provide the right diagnosis.
+Other disorders—such as ADHD, disruptive mood dysregulation disorder, oppositional defiant disorder, conduct disorder, and anxiety disorders—have symptoms like those of bipolar disorder.
+It can be challenging to distinguish bipolar disorder from depression that occurs without mania, referred to as “major depression.”
+A health care provider who specializes in working with children and teens can carefully evaluate your child’s symptoms to provide an accurate diagnosis.

 How is bipolar disorder treated?

-- Medication.
 Several types of medication can help treat symptoms of bipolar disorder.
-Children respond to medications in different ways, so the right type of medication depends on the child.
-This means children may need to try different types of medication to see which one works best for them.
+Children respond to medications in different ways.
+They may need to try different types of medication to find the one that works best for them.
 Some children may need more than one type of medication because their symptoms are complex.
-Children should take the fewest number of medications and the smallest doses possible to help their symptoms.
-A good way to remember this is “start low, go slow.”
-Medications can cause side effects.
-Always tell your child’s health care provider about any problems with side effects.
-Do not stop giving your child medication without speaking to a health care provider.
-Stopping medication suddenly can be dangerous and can make bipolar symptoms worse.
+Health care providers usually try to prescribe the fewest number of medications and the smallest doses possible to help treat a child’s symptoms.
+Always tell your child’s health care provider about any medication side effects.
+Do not stop giving your child a prescribed medication without speaking to a health care provider.
+Stopping medication suddenly can be dangerous and can make symptoms worse.

-- Psychosocial Therapy.
-Different kinds of psychosocial therapy can help children and their families manage the symptoms of bipolar disorder.
-Therapies that are based on scientific research—including cognitive behavioral approaches and family-focused therapy—can provide support, education, and guidance to youth and their families.
+Different kinds of psychosocial therapy can also help children and their families manage the symptoms of bipolar disorder.
+Therapies based on scientific research—including cognitive behavioral approaches and family-focused therapy—can provide support, education, and guidance to youth and their families.
 These therapies teach skills that can help people manage bipolar disorder, including skills for maintaining routines, enhancing emotion regulation, and improving social interactions.

 What can children and teens expect from treatment?

-With treatment, children and teens with bipolar disorder can get better over time.
-Treatment is more effective when health care providers, parents, and young people work together.
+With treatment, daily functioning and well-being can improve over time.
+Treatment is more effective when health care providers, caregivers, and young people work together.